 A lot of times people think bulk bins and mason jars when thinking zero waste, but clothing and homewares are another piece to the puzzle of creating less.
 Since high school I’ve scoured the racks of thrift stores looking for gems to take home and make my own.
+I’ve even used websites like Shoppok to find secondhand items of clothing and furniture.
 Thankfully this just so happens to line up with the less waste beliefs I hold so near and dear now.

 Fast fashion is literally designed to fall apart and be replaced, keeping you on the shopping cycle again and again.
 12.8 million tons of textile waste are sent to US landfills every year.
 I highly suggest The True Cost if you’re interested in learning more about fast fashion’s environmental impact.
 Buying secondhand is one of the easiest ways to avoid fast fashion and keep precious resources out of our landfills, plus it’s freakin’ fun.

 Whenever I share a thrift haul or thrift shopping trip on insta stories the question of, ‘how do I get started thrifting?’ always comes up.
 Since it’s much different than a traditional ‘mall’ shopping experience, I thought I’d share some of my best tips.
 The more you do it the better you get at scouring the racks, practice makes perfect, so don’t give up if you’re first try is a bust.

 How To Thrift Like a Less Waste Pro: